AlexiaChen/YinWangBak/README.md

 # YinWangBak
-A collection of articles writen by YinWang
+A collection of articles written by YinWang